How to Become a Pathologist

 1. How Long Does It Take to Become a Pathologist?

-2. Is It Hard to Become a Pathologist?
+2. How Hard Is It to Become a Pathologist?

 Yes, the road to becoming a pathologist will be long and bumpy.
-You will have to be diligent, focused, and determined to get past the various milestones involved in this journey.
+You must be diligent, focused, and determined to get past the various milestones in this journey.

 Getting into medical school is difficult and highly competitive, pathology residencies are even more coveted, and landing a career in this field will also require hard work and strong connections!